What Is Resilient Flooring?

 It is available in different sizes in tiles and rolls (called sheet flooring in the trade).
 Nowadays, tile generally comes in 12-inch squares, but other sizes are also available.

-Resilient floor Coverings are generally a mixture of binders, fillers, and color.
+Resilient floor Coverings are generally a mixture of binders, fillers, and colors.
 Filler materials can include groundwood, synthetic fibers or limestone, and mineral fillers, such as asbestos.
-The material which binds or sticks the mixture together is either asphalt (asphalt) or resin.
+The material that binds or sticks the mixture together is either asphalt (asphalt) or resin.

 There are various types of resilient flooring available in the market, such as linoleum, asphalt, vinyl (composition and stable), rubber, wood, and cork.